KEDA Patching Example

 Patching

-Review KEDA Releases page to check for breaking changes.
+Review the KEDA Releases and the Helm chart releases pages to check for breaking changes before updating.

 No Production